scp756-221/tool-container/README.md

    ~~~

 6. Once *both* architectural images have been pushed to the public
-   registry, push the combined manifest to the registry (note that you
+   registry, push the combined manifest to the registry (note that
    although you specify an architecture to satisfy the Makefile, it is
    ignored because this command is run once and can be run on either
    architecture):